 When she failed a screen test for Paramount Pictures they went back to New York, and Robert Walker worked steadily in radio.
 Robert and Jennifer’s two sons, Robert Walker Jr. (b.
-1940) and Michael Walker (b.
-1941), both became actors.
+1940 – d.
+2019) and Michael Walker (b.
+1941 – d.
+2007), both became actors.

 Jennifer auditioned for a role in a play for producer David O. Selznick‘s (Gone With the Wind) office.
-She didn’t get the role but Selznick had overheard the audition and signed her to a seven-year contract in 1941.
+She didn’t get the role, but Selznick had overheard the audition and signed her to a seven-year contract in 1941.
 David O. Selznick controlled her career for the next seven years, selecting her roles carefully, overseeing her wardrobe, grooming, and her name change to Jennifer Jones.

 In 1943 while filming Since You Went Away (1944), the married David Selznick (17 years her senior) and Jennifer Jones fell in love, and began an affair – which must have been awkward on the set, with her husband Robert Walker in attendance.

 Jennifer Jones filed for divorce from Robert Walker the day after being presented with the Best Actress Oscar for her performance in The Song of Bernadette on her 25th birthday in 1944.

 Joseph Cotton and Jennifer Jones were co-stars in 4 movies – Since You Went Away, Love Letters (1945), Duel in the Sun (1946) with Gregory Peck, and Portrait of Jennie (1948).
 Both Duel in the Sun and Portrait of Jennie were produced by her manager and now lover, David O. Selznick.

 Duel in the Sun has Jones playing a half-breed in love with two brothers – the ne’er do-well Lewton (Gregory Peck), and the “good” Jesse (Joseph Cotten).